Table of Contents

 Wadjet frequently appeared in royal garments and monuments as a cobra, sometimes entwined around a papyrus stem.
 This might have influenced the Greek Caduceus symbol which features two snakes entwined around a staff.

 Wadjet played an important role in the upbringing of Horus, the son of Osiris and Isis.
 After Set killed his brother Osiris, Isis knew that it wasn’t safe for her son Horus to be near his uncle, Set.
 Isis hid Horus in the marshes of the Nile and raised him with Wadjet’s help.
 Wadjet served as his nurse and helped Isis keep him hidden and safe from his uncle.

-According to some sources, Horus and Set battled for the throne, after Horus had grown up.
+According to the classical tale known as The Contendings of Horus and Seth, both gods battled for the throne, after Horus had grown up.
 During this battle, Horus’ eye was gouged out by Set.
 The eye was restored by Hathor (or in some accounts by Thoth) but it came to symbolize health, wholesomeness, restoration, rejuvenation, protection and healing.